thegreenonion/greenonionPass/README.md

 Note: This project may contain bugs.
 Feel free to report them at https://www.github.com/thegreenonion/greenonionPass/issues/new

 # Installation
-1. Click on the release you want to download
+1. Click on the release you want to download.

-2. Download "Release v. x.x.x.x.zip"
+2. Download "GP_install_v.x.x.x.x.exe".

-3. Extract ALL files on your PC

-4. Double-click setup.exe to automaticly install greenonionPass
+4. Double-click "GP_install_v.x.x.x.x.exe" to automaticly install greenonionPass.

 5. Make sure you have have disabled controlled folder access in the windows-safety app or granted greenonionPass privileges to access controlled folders.